rwynn/monstache-site/content/getting-started/index.md

 ```

 Without any explicit configuration monstache will connect to ElasticSearch and MongoDB on localhost
-and begin tailing the MongoDB oplog.
+on the default ports and begin tailing the MongoDB oplog.
 Any changes to MongoDB will be reflected in ElasticSearch.

 Monstache uses the [TOML](https://github.com/toml-lang/toml) format for its configuration.
 You can run
 monstache with an explicit configuration by passing the -f flag.